-This report describes funding provisions of SAFETEA-LU, extension acts to TEA 21, and related laws that provide for transit funding.
+This report describes funding provisions of SAFETEA-LU, extension acts to TEA 21 and extension acts to SAFETEA-LU, and related laws that provide for transit funding.
 Laws not related to funding and provisions of regulations are not described.
 Provisions of the following laws authorize and control transit funding:

-- SAFETEA-LU authorizes the levels of transit and highway funding from FY 2005 through FY 2009 and describes the structure for newly created funding programs and changes to existing programs. - TEA 21 extension acts extended the TEA 21 authorization period from October 1, 2003 through August 14, 2005.
+- SAFETEA-LU extensions acts extend the SAFETEA-LU authorization period from October 1, 2009 through September 30, 2011. - SAFETEA-LU authorized the levels of transit and highway funding from FY 2005 through FY 2009 and describes the structure for newly created funding programs and changes to existing programs. - TEA 21 extension acts extended the TEA 21 authorization period from October 1, 2003 through August 14, 2005.
 The TEA 21 extension acts authorized the transit program for FY 2004 but were superseded for FY 2005 by SAFETEA-LU when it became law on August 10, 2005. - Title 49, Chapter 53 of the United States Code, Mass Transportation, contains the permanent provisions of law for administering the federal transit program.
 Some of those provisions are modified by SAFETEA-LU. - Title 23 of the United States Code, Highways, contains the permanent provisions of law for administering the federal highway program.
-Some of those provisions are also altered by SAFETEA-LU. - The Internal Revenue Code of 1986, Subtitle I, Trust Fund Code, contains provisions governing collection and use of motor fuel taxes for highway and transit programs.
-The Internal Revenue Code was extended and modified by SAFETEA-LU. - Previous authorizing acts as indicated in the following text which contained provisions that have been continued in SAFETEA-LU but have not been codified in 49 USC. - Funding for transit was included the American Recovery and Reinvestment Act of 2009. - Funding eligible for transit uses was included in Department of Homeland Security appropriations from 2004 through 2009.
+Some of those provisions are also modified by SAFETEA-LU. - The Internal Revenue Code of 1986, Subtitle I, Trust Fund Code, contains provisions governing collection and use of motor fuel taxes for highway and transit programs.
+The Internal Revenue Code was extended and modified by SAFETEA-LU. - Previous authorizing acts, as indicated in the following text, contained provisions that have been continued in SAFETEA-LU but have not been codified in 49 USC.

+- Funding for transit was included the American Recovery and Reinvestment Act of 2009. - Funding eligible for transit uses has been included in Department of Homeland Security appropriations since 2004.